arittASinha2003/PrecisionAgriculture/README.md

 python -m venv myenv
 myenv/Scripts/activate
 ```
-**Note:** If you have more than one Python version installed on your system (check using `where python` command), you should first check the current version of Python runnning before creating virtual environment (check using `python --version` command).
+**❗Note:** If you have more than one Python version installed on your system (check using `where python` command), you should first check the current version of Python runnning before creating virtual environment (check using `python --version` command).
 If it is not running Python 3.11.9, do the following:

 - Go to the file path as seen while executing `where python` command for Python 3.11.9 version (it will be as C:\Program Files\Python311), right click on `python.exe` file, and click on `Copy as path` option.
 - Then, execute the following command to create virtual environment using Python 3.11.9 version.